noohv/gew/README.md

 ## How to setup the project

 ### Fork the repository
-To get a copy of the code on your GitHub profile
+To get a copy of the code on your GitHub profile press the `Fork` button
 ![Untitled](https://github.com/noohv/gew/assets/56311522/48558ce7-9576-45db-ba56-97fa66cc1551)